 Ms. Kass-Moreno began practicing law in 1982.
 Her vast experience includes civil litigation, representing both plaintiffs and defendants in complex business, employment and real estate matters, as well as handling a variety of insurance matters and claims.

-Mr. Riley has nearly 25 years of focused experience as a Certified Legal Specialist in Estate Planning, Trust and Probate Law.
+Mr. Riley has more than 25 years of focused experience as a Certified Legal Specialist in Estate Planning, Trust and Probate Law.
 For more than 30 years, he maintained a successful practice limited to estate and tax planning; trust and probate administration; transfer and fiduciary income tax matters; and related litigation.

 Mr. Solomon has extensive experience in various aspects of business and real estate transactions including loan workouts and restructurings.
 He provides a wide range of advice and counseling to both individual and business clients and assists clients in strategic and tactical business planning.